MrSwitch/hello.js/README.md

-Items marked with a &check; are fully working and can be [tested here](./tests/).
+Items marked with a &#10003; are fully working and can be [tested here](./tests/).
-Items marked with a &cross; aren't provided by the provider at this time.
+Items marked with a &#10007; aren't provided by the provider at this time.
 Blank items are work in progress, but there is good evidence that they can be done.
 Anything not listed i have no knowledge of and would appreciate input.